jerryz920/SAFE-latte/safe-apps/examples/links-example.md

 It is useful for a principal to link a certificate to others that substantiate its authority to issue the certificate in this way.
 The trust scripts for all example SAFE applications link to support in this way to build certificate DAGs by construction, enabling a requester to assemble a logic context with information that is relevant to a given query.
 It is trivial to link certificates when all principals run in the same slang-shell with shared global variables!
 The real world is more complicated: Cindy must pass the endorsement token ($CEAT) to Alice out of band, e.g., maybe Alice requests the endorsement from Cindy, or maybe Cindy advertises it on a web site, links all her endorsements at a well-known link (an anchor set), or posts the endorsement with a well-known label so that other principals can find it.
 These choices are part of the software embedding for a SAFE application.

 Now we are ready to consider logical policy rules.
-Bob creates a policy package that declares and governs when Bob believes or accepts a present assertion that is spoken by another principal.
+Bob creates a policy package that declares and governs when Bob believes or accepts a name assertion that is spoken by another principal.

 ```
 ?Self:=$B.
 ?BPT := trustPolicy($C).
 ```

 The request lands at the slang constructor for the policy package in the safe-server's links script.
 The example policy states that Bob trusts a name only if its issuer is trusted.
 Bob passes the PrincipalID of an endorser principal---Cindy in this case---whose endorsements Bob accepts.
-Bob trusts a name if Bob asserted the name himself (Rule 1), or if some other principal asserted the name, and Cindy endorsed the speaking principal as trusted (Rule 2).
+Bob trusts a name only if Cindy endorsed the speaking principal (name registrar) as trusted.

 ```
 defcon trustPolicySet(?Endorser) :-
 {
    endorser($Endorser).
-   // **Rule 1**:
-   trustedName(?Name) :-
-        present(?Name).
-   // **Rule 2**:
-   trustedName(?Name) :-
+   trustedName(?Name, ?Value) :-
-        ?Speaker:present(?Name),
+        ?Speaker:nameEntry(?Name, Value?),
         ?Endorser:trusted(?Speaker),
 		endorser(?Endorser).
    label("accept trustedName endorsements from $Endorser").
 }.
 ```

-The policy set contains three logic statements and a label.
+The policy set contains two logic statements and a label.
 The resulting logic set contains these statements spoken by Bob, which is posted as a certificate signed by Bob.

 The first statement is a fact in which Bob accepts Cindy as an endorser.
 The endorser identity is interpolated from the slang parameter, so this endorser trust anchor appears as a constant (Cindy's PrincipalID) in the logic certificate.

-The next two statements are logical policy rules for a new "trustedName" predicate.
-The rules contain logic variables: each variable is scoped to its containing rule and assigned to a constant value if the rule is satisfied, in accordance with the requirements of safe ordinary datalog logic.
-These rules are self-contained and tractable to evaluate in any query context.
+The second statement is a logical policy rule for a new "trustedName" predicate.
+The rule contains logic variables: each variable is scoped to its containing rule and assigned to a constant value if the rule is satisfied, in accordance with the requirements of safe ordinary datalog logic.
+Any such rule is self-contained and tractable to evaluate in any query context.

 Now suppose Bob issues a query on Alice's certificate chain $AT2 consructed above, and using his policy set.
 Does the chain contain the trusted name "a2"?
 In slang-shell: